-You can also buy combined tickets for Petrin Tower and nearby Mirror Maze, which cost less than if you were to buy the tickets separately.
+You can also buy combined tickets for Petrin Tower and the nearby Mirror Maze, which cost less than if you were to buy the tickets separately.

 Best time to visit

-The Petrin Tower can get little busy during the day, so it’s best to come either right in the morning when the tower opens or later in the afternoon or close to the closing time.
-By then the day tours usually move to the centre of Prague and the Petrin Hill is a little quieter.
+The Petrin Tower can get a little busy during the day, so it’s best to come either right in the morning when the tower opens or later in the afternoon or close to the closing time.
+By then the day tours usually move to the centre of Prague and Petrin Hill is a little quieter.

-You will also find week days less busy than weekends or Fridays and since the tower is open all year round, you can also visit off-season or in the winter.
+You will also find weekdays less busy than weekends or Fridays and since the tower is open all year round, you can also visit off-season or in the winter.

 How much time to allow for your visit

 If you are not paying to use the elevator, you will need to climb 299 steps to get to the top of the tower.
 Once you are there you will probably want to take some pictures, so I’d allow at least 45-60 minutes for your visit.
-There is also an exhibition about the history of the Petrin Hill with old photos, which can take another 20 minutes to look at.
+There is also an exhibition about the history of Petrin Hill with old photos, which can take another 20 minutes to look at.

 What to take with you

-Don’t forget to take your camera phone (or camera), good enclosed shoes (for the walking at the Petrin Hill and easy walking up the 299 steps to the top of the tower) and perhaps an extra layer or a hat as it can be quite windy up the top of the tower.
+Don’t forget to take your camera phone (or camera), good enclosed shoes (for walking at Petrin Hill and easy walking up the 299 steps to the top of the tower) and perhaps an extra layer or a hat as it can be quite windy up the top of the tower.

 There is a cafe directly at the Petrin Tower, which sells tea, coffee, snacks and ice-cream.
 I’ve also seen a coffee cart in the park next to the benches opposite the tower.

-You can also get refreshments in newly open ‘I love you’ bistro, which also sells savoury snacks, ice-creams and cocktails and it’s located to the side as you walk towards the Strahov Monastery.
+You can also get refreshments in the newly open ‘I love you’ bistro, which also sells savoury snacks, ice-creams and cocktails and it’s located to the side as you walk towards the Strahov Monastery.

 If you fancy more of a ‘dining in’ experience, then you can also try the ‘Atelier’ restaurant, which is located behind the tower in a glass square building.
 You get a beautiful view of the park, the food is good but expect the prices to be matching the prices of food in the centre of Prague (mains start from 265 CZK).
 Also, be prepared to wait when the restaurant is busy.

-There are no toilets at the Petrin Tower itself, however there are (payable) toilets close by in the park under the tower (along the Hunger Wall).
+There are no toilets at the Petrin Tower itself, however, there are (payable) toilets close by in the park under the tower (along the Hunger Wall).

 Can I do this independently or do I need a guided tour to visit?